Zero-Tang/NoirVisor/src/svm_core/readme.md

 In summary, four #NPF will occur in a single execution of hooked function.
 In comparison, Intel EPT offers flexibility that intensive access can still have least performance penalty.

-# CPUID Cache
-This feature could enhance the performance of CPUID-induced VM-Exit on Nested-VMM scenario. (e.g NoirVisor running in a Virtual Machine.)
-It might slightly lower down the performance on Non-Nested scenario, but generally should have a good performance no matter the scenario. <br>
-The remastered design is to handle different leaf functions with multiple functions.
-In this case, the structure of storing the cpuid cache will be leaf-specific.

 # Critical Hypervisor Protection
 This feature is an essential security feature.
 I found this feature missing in most open-source light-weight hypervisor project.
 The key is that VMCB and other essential pages are not protected through Nested Paging even if they enabled AMD NPT.
 It should be pointed out that a malware is aware of the format of VMCB.
 In this regard, malware may corrupt the VMCB through memory access instruction.